esphome/esphome-docs/esphomeyaml/components/fan/index.rst

 - **name** (**Required**, string): The name of the fan.
-- **oscillation_state_topic** (*Optional*, string): The topic to publish fan oscillaiton state changes to.
+- **oscillation_state_topic** (*Optional*, string): The topic to publish fan oscillation state changes to.
 - **oscillation_command_topic** (*Optional*, string): The topic to receive oscillation commands on.
 - **speed_state_topic** (*Optional*, string): The topic to publish fan